 Once you are licensed and have earned your degree, it’s time to start looking for a job.
 The best way to find a job is to use a nursing job search engine.
 Many different websites list nursing jobs.
 Many are free to use.
 In addition, it is also helpful to network with nurses in your area.
 Many nurses get their jobs through word-of-mouth, so talking to other nurses can be very helpful.
-In addition, you can also check with hospitals and nursing homes in your area to see if they are hiring.
+In addition, you can also contact a staffing nursing agency or check with hospitals and nursing homes in your area to see if they are hiring.

 Besides earning a degree, the nursing job requires continuing education.
 Most nurses take courses to maintain their license and learn new skills.
 There are many different types of courses available, so it is important to find the right ones for you.
 Some common courses include Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), and Neonatal Resuscitation Program (NRP).
 In addition, other courses you might be interested in include wound care, pharmacology, and pediatric nursing.
+For those aiming to specialize in pediatrics and excel in this field, you might also want to explore resources like the ABP pediatrics practice test, which provides targeted exam prep questions.
 Depending on your nursing path and interests, you can take many different courses to further your education.

 One of the most important qualities of a good nurse is compassion.
 Nurses provide care for people who are often sick, injured, or dying.
 They need to be able to show empathy and understanding for their patients and their families.
 This is because nurses are often the ones who console patients and their families during difficult times.
 In addition, nurses also provide emotional support to their patients.